patrikasvanagas/Hex-MCTS-CPP14/README.md

 A feature of particular interest to those studying MCTS is the optional logging functionality.
 When the agent is run in single-threaded mode, it is capable of producing a detailed log, showing the decision-making process behind each move across MCTS iterations.

 ![img2](./images/2.jpg)

+## Structure

+- `cell_state`: an enumeration type to represent the state of a cell on a Hex game board, which could either be empty or claimed by a player (Blue or Red), and also includes an overloaded stream insertion operator to facilitate board visualization.